 2008 SNA Proposal(s)

-Financial Intermediation Services Indirectly Measured Interest margin on loans and deposits
+Financial Intermediation Interest margin on loans and deposits

+Services Indirectly Measured

 Rent Natural resource rent

 Consumption of fixed capital Depreciation

 Current prices Actual prices

 Constant prices Volume estimates

-GDP by production approach GDP by Industry
+GDP by production approach GDP by Industries

 GDP by expenditure approach GDP by Expenditures

 GDP by income approach GDP by Incomes

-- 54. Furthermore, the CMTT proposes the addition of a glossary with user-friendly alternative terms and expanded definitions in the SNA.
+Furthermore, the CMTT proposes the addition of a glossary with user-friendly alternative terms and expanded definitions in the SNA.
 A preliminary extract from the glossary is included in Annex II.
-Further work will be undertaken to complete this product. - 55.
-With regard to branding, an umbrella approach is proposed, where manuals for different statistical domains appear under the same headline.
+Further work is ongoing to complete this product.

+49. With regard to branding an umbrella approach is proposed, where manuals for different statistical domains appear under the same headline.
 This enables to keep the longstanding and well-introduced names of the different statistical manuals.
-In addition, a joint presentation of the updated manuals in 2025, highlighting the common work undertaken to better cover digitalization, globalization, as well as well-being and sustainability, would seem to strengthen a common branding. - 56.
-Not covered by this GN are proposals to standardize the communication of economic statistics vintages.
-This task has been assigned to the taxonomy workstream of the CMTT and may lead to further suggestions.
+In addition, a joint presentation of the updated manuals in 2025, highlighting the common work undertaken to better cover digitalization, globalization as well-being and sustainability, would seem to strengthen a common branding.

+50. Not covered by this note are proposals to standardize the communication of economic statistics vintages.
+This task has been assigned to the taxonomy workstream of the communication task team (CMTT) and are presented in CM 3: A Taxonomy for Communicating Economic Statistics Releases, Products and Product Updates which may also lead to further suggestions.